fresheneesz/bitcoinThroughputAnalysis/README.md

 Once we produce all these technologies, we can expect to be able to safely process upwards of 200 transactions per second on-chain.
 If these technologies take 10 years to come out, machines and connections should be powerful enough at that point to process more than 1000 TPS, nearing the level of Visa (~1700 tps).
 However, remember that on-chain transactions are costly for everyone and shouldn't be taken for granted.
 In conjunction with the lightning network, transctions per second are virtually infinite, while number of users becomes the limit.
 Once all these technologies are in place, achieving maximum lightning network security (via the ability to clear all lightning channels) should be achievable in much less than 10 years.

 We should remember that people like Luke Jr are right to worry about our Bitcoin's curent state.
 It is unsafe to raise the maximum block size at the moment until new scaling technologies are incorporated into Bitcoin.
 In fact, it was unsafe to have increased the maximum blocksize during segwit.
 We can build a safe currency in the near future, but for now we need to be patient and understand the limitations of the technology we have today.

+Most importantly, I strongly recommend that the Bitcoin community come together and decide on relevant minimum system-requirements to support.
+If we decide on that, we can use this kind of methodology to make a strong case for what the blocksize limit should be at any point in time.
+It would also help us prioritize solving the worst bottlenecks first.

 # Appendix A - Derivation of Initial Block Download equations